Central Communications Center

 Philosophy: PACE values all girls and young women, believing each one deserves an opportunity to find her voice, achieve her potential and celebrate a life defined by responsibility, dignity, serenity and grace.

-FLYCA is a 17 1/2 month voluntary program geared toward Florida's 16 to 18 year old at-risk youth.
+FLYCA is a 17 1/2 month alternative education center voluntary program geared toward Florida's 16 to 18 year old at-risk youth.
 The program consists of a 5 1/2 month residential phase and a 12 month post-residential phase.
 The residential phase of the program takes place in a highly disciplined and motivational environment promoting structure and academics along with leadership, health, community service, life skills, job skills, physical fitness and citizenship.
 The post-residential phase takes place after graduation from the residential phase and is a time when the cadet uses the skills learned in the residential phase through their placement in either a job, further education, or the military.
 The cadet is matched with a mentor during the residential phase and this mentor helps to guide the cadet during the 12 month post-residential phase.

 Mission: To provide a high disciplined and motivational environment, free from outside distractions, which fosters academics, leadership development, personal growth, self-esteem, and physical fitness for qualifying high school dropouts.